-Go to app’s Settings > Autofill and select Autofill in apps.
+Go to app’s Settings > Autofill > Autofill in Apps and select Enable in Settings.

 Select SafeInCloud as Autofill service.

 Tip: You can also access this setting via the phone’s Settings app.

 Start an app that requires the authentication.
 Tap the login or password input field.
 You will see a popup with Unlock SafeInCloud item.
 Select it and unlock SafeInCloud.